Certain forms of juvenile idiopathic arthritis may cause fever, rash, and lymph node swelling and may affect the heart.

 Enthesitis-related arthritis involves arthritis and enthesitis (painful inflammation in areas where tendons and ligaments attach to bone).
-It is more common among older boys who may also develop symptoms in their spine (spondyloarthropathy—see Spondyloarthritis) such as ankylosing spondylitis (see Ankylosing Spondylitis) or reactive arthritis (see Reactive Arthritis).
+The arthritis often affects joints on only one side of the lower part of the body (such as the hip, knee, ankle, and foot).
+It is more common among older boys, and they may also develop arthritis in their lower spine.

 Undifferentiated JIA is diagnosed when children do not meet criteria for any one form or meet criteria for more than one.

 Systemic JIA (Still disease) involves arthritis along with symptoms outside of the joints, including fever, rash, lymph node swelling, and inflammation around the heart and lungs.

 Juvenile idiopathic arthritis (JIA) causes symptoms in the joints and sometimes the eyes, skin, or both.

 Joint symptoms occur with any form of JIA.
 The joints may be stiff when children awaken.
 Joints often become swollen and warm.
 Later, joints may become painful, but the pain may be milder than expected given the amount of swelling.
 Pain may become worse when the joint is moved.
 Children may be reluctant to walk or may limp.
 Joint pain persists for years if untreated.
 However, some children do not have any pain.

 Enthesitis may cause tenderness of the pelvis, hip bone, spine, kneecap, the shin just below the knee, the Achilles tendon, and the sole of the foot.